 We use Numicon to support children’s concepts of numbers and information on this can be found by clicking here

-We use Maths no problem from Years 1 – 6.
+We use Maths No Problem from Years 1 – 6.
 This approach incorporates the use of resources, problem solving and group work, the Primary Series is child-centred and fun to teach.
 With a focus on teaching maths for mastery, the series is designed to improve the maths confidence of both teachers and learners.

-Tasks and activities are designed to be easy for pupils to enter while still containing challenging components.
+Tasks and activities are designed to be easy for pupils to access while still containing challenging components.
 For advanced learners, the textbooks also contain non-routine questions for pupils to develop their higher-order thinking skills.

 Some children will work in smaller groups with a skilled adult to enable them to learn the parts of the programme they may have missed previously.

 Lessons and activities are designed to be taught using problem-solving approaches to encourage pupils’ higher-level thinking.
 The focus is on working with pupils’ core competencies, building on what they know to develop their relational understanding, based on Richard Skemp’s work.